 This is a list of essential tools you will need for your Internet marketing to be successful.

 This list showcases and explains a few items that will be used within the 6-Month ROI Internet Marketing Plan.
-It’s fine if you don’t have all of these items yet and this is meant to be a list of short and long term tasks to complete.
+It’s fine if you don’t have all of these items yet as this is meant to be a list of short- and long-term tasks to complete.